xxxOVALxxx/shell_script_codegen/README.md

 2. **Incorrect generation**: Check that all methods with `@ShellScript` have corresponding `.sh` files

 3. **Parameter errors**: Make sure the flags in `ShellParameter` match the flags in `getopts`

+4. **Raw parameter parsing issues**:
+   - Ensure quotes are properly balanced in raw parameter strings
+   - Use escaping for special characters: `\"` and `\'`
+   - Check that parameter syntax matches your script's `getopts` pattern

+5. **Stale generated code**: If you renamed script files but didn't update annotations:
+   - Update the `fileName` in `@ShellScript` annotations
+   - Run `dart run build_runner clean` then `dart run build_runner build`
+   - Check build output for warnings about missing files

+### Raw Parameter Debugging

+If raw parameters aren't working as expected:

+1. **Check quote balance**: Ensure all quotes are properly opened and closed
+2. **Verify escaping**: Make sure special characters are properly escaped
+3. **Test parameter parsing**: Use simple parameters first, then add complexity
+4. **Check script compatibility**: Ensure your script handles the generated parameters correctly